netj/3x/docs/tutorial/README.md

 #### Add a GNU Parallel Cluster Target

-*[GNU Parallel][]* is a handy tool for launching multiple processes of a program, remotely as well as locally, in parallel to handle large amount of inputs.
+*[GNU Parallel][]* is a handy tool for launching multiple processes of a program, remotely as well as locally, in parallel to handle large numbers of inputs.
 It is especially useful when we have SSH access to a cluster of remote machines that does not have a dedicated job scheduler.
 3X supports GNU Parallel as a type of execution target, so you can get results of multiple runs much earlier by leveraging the compute power of those ordinary machines.
 You can simply specify a list of remote hosts and use it as another target without knowing anything about GNU Parallel, since 3X abstracts away the complex operation instructions for the tool.

 [GNU Parallel]: https://www.gnu.org/software/parallel/

-Following command defines a target named `corn`:
+The following command defines a target named `corn`:

 ```bash
 3x target corn  define gnuparallel  /tmp/3x-tmp-netj/  .3x-remote  corn{01..30}.stanford.edu